Mount Kenya: European documentation

 a year after the first sighting of Mount Kilimanjaro by a European.

 Krapf was told by the Embu people that lived around the mountain that they did not ascend high enough on the mountain because of the intense cold and the white matter that rolled down the mountains with a loud noise.
 This led him to infer that glaciers existed on the mountain.
 It was Krapf who gave the mountain the name "Kenya", but the derivation of this is not known with certainty.

 Krapf also noted that the rivers flowing from Mount Kenya, and other mountains in the area, were continuously flowing.
 This was very different from the other rivers in the area, which swelled up in the wet season and completely dried up after the rainy season had ended.
 As the streams flowed even in the driest seasons he concluded that there must be a source of water up on the mountain, in the form of glaciers.
 He believed the mountain to be the source of the White Nile.

 In 1851 Krapf returned to Kitui.
 He travelled 65 km closer to the mountain, but did not see it again.
 In 1877 Hildebrandt was in the Kitui area and heard stories about the mountain, but also did not see it.
 Since there were no confirmations to back up Krapf's claim people began to be suspicious.

-Eventually, in 1883, Joseph Thomson passed close by the west side of the mountain and confirmed Krapf's claim.
+In 1883 Joseph Thomson passed close by the west side of the mountain and confirmed Krapf's claim.
 He diverted his expedition and reached 1737 m up the slopes of the mountain but had to retreat because of trouble with local people.
-However, the first European exploration high onto the mountain was achieved in 1887 by Count Sámuel Teleki.
-He managed to reach 4350 m on the south western slopes.
+The first European exploration high onto the mountain was achieved in 1887 by Count Sámuel Teleki.
+He managed to reach 4350 m on the southwestern slopes.
 On this expedition Teleki mistakenly believed he had found the crater of a volcano.

-In 1892, Teleki and von Höhnel returned to the eastern side, but were unable to get through the forest.
+In 1892, Teleki and von Höhnel returned to the eastern side but were unable to get through the forest.